 *To be provided by authors: Screen capture footage of setting the O2 flow rate to 0.3 sccm, setting the Be cell to ramp to 820 °C at 10 °C/min, the Mg cell to ramp to 480 °C at 15 °C/min, and the substrate to ramp to 325 °C at 13.6 °C/min.

 Authors: Do either of the zone temperatures for the double-zone Zn cell need to be set or changed for the BeMgZnO growth?
+We do not change Zn cell temperature for BeMgZnO growth.

 Once the substrate temperature stabilizes, increase the O2 flow rate to 1.25 sccm.
 Then, concurrently open the Zn, Mg, Be, and O2 shutters to start the BeMgZnO barrier growth.
 [1-SCREEN]